 Adam Sandler's Hanukkah Song #4 has the lyric "Smoke your medical Chronikka" and mentions Adam Levine and Ben & Jerry, who have been putting out pro-legalization campaigns; Ben Cohen has now launched a low-THC brand aimed at addressing equity.

 Bill Maher, a longtime proponent of legalization, is half Jewish, and of course there is Seth Rogen, who makes no bones about smoking his bones, moving from making successful films like Pineapple Express into starting a cannabis company that also sells smoking accoutrements designed around his pot-tery.
-Rogen said he didn't smoke with Barbra Streisand when they made a movie together; she's now denied that she smoked pot in the '70s.
+Rogen said he didn't smoke with Barbra Streisand when they made a movie together; she says she's rarely she smoked pot, although she did with Peter Sellers.

 Actor Tony Curtis (né Bernard Schwartz) was caught with pot in the 1970s, saying it was common among his crowd at the time.
 Carrie Fisher wrote that her father Eddie Fisher was a "puff daddy."
 She is said to have smoked too-strong (hallucinogenic?) pot with quarter-Jewish Harrison Ford, who's never admitted that he smokes, despite Maher and others calling for him to do so.
 Paul Michael Glaser (Fiddler on the Roof, Starsky and Hutch) was caught smoking weed in Kentucky in 2012; Mila Kunis, Kate Hudson and Natalie Portman are actresses of Jewish descent who've admitted to puffing pot.